-||Associate Professor of Fine Arts; Art Education Program Coordinator
+||Professor of Fine Arts; Art Education Program Coordinator

 Ph.D., Union Institute & University, Cincinnati, OH

 M.S., Bank Street College of Education / Parsons School of Design, New York, NY